 A valid passport is required for all travelers, even if you are just transiting Kazakhstan.
 The Embassy of Kazakhstan in Washington, D.C. and the Consulate of Kazakhstan in New York issue visas.
 The Embassy of Kazakhstan is located at 1401 16th Street NW, Washington, DC 20036, telephone (202) 232-5488 or 550-9617, fax (202) 232-5845, and the Consulate at 535 Fifth Avenue, 19th Floor, New York, NY 10017, telephone (212) 230-1900 or 230-1192, fax (646) 370-6334.

-On July 15, 2014, Kazakhstan implemented a one-year pilot program that allows all short-term U.S. citizen travelers to visit Kazakhstan without a visa for up to fifteen days for all purposes of travel excluding employment and missionary work.
+On July 15, 2014, Kazakhstan implemented a pilot program that allows all short-term U.S. citizen travelers to visit Kazakhstan without a visa for up to fifteen days for all purposes of travel excluding employment and missionary work.
+In June 2015 this program was extended until December 31, 2017.
 According to the Ministry of Foreign Affairs, there is no limit to the number of times U.S. citizen short-term travelers can visit Kazakhstan during the pilot-program’s duration.
 During this period, business travelers may extend their stays for one month and investors may extend their stays for up to three years respectively without leaving Kazakhstan under certain circumstances.
 U.S. citizens wishing to visit Kazakhstan for longer than fifteen days will be required to obtain a visa.
 U.S. citizens should contact the nearest Kazakhstani diplomatic mission for additional information about the visa-free pilot program.